jeffreyhanson/geotrellis/README.md

 Once this package has been installed, you can read through the vignette for a tutorial on how to use it.

-[View it here](https://rawgit.com/geotrellis/geotrellis/master/inst/doc/geotrellis.html), or by running this R code:
+[View it here](https://cdn.rawgit.com/jeffreyhanson/geotrellis/master/inst/doc/geotrellis.html), or by running this code in R:

 ```
 vignette('geotrellis', package='geotrellis')